Beaumont Society

 The Beaumont Society is a human rights organisation based in the United Kingdom, which is run by transgender people to support their community.
-Founded in 1966, and named after Chevalier d'Éon, it provides social support for transgender people, and legal and medical information for practitioners in those fields.
+Founded in 1966, and named after the Chevalier d'Éon, it provides social support for transgender people, and legal and medical information for practitioners in those fields.
 It also published periodicals, including the Beaumont Bulletin.

 Mission and vision

 The society's mission and vision is stated as:At the Beaumont Society, our mission is to create a supportive and inclusive environment for all transgender individuals.
 We envision a world where everyone can express their true selves without fear or prejudice.
 Through our programs and resources, we strive to educate the public, advocate for equal rights, and provide a safe space for personal growth and community connection.

 History

 Founded in 1966 as the UK wing of the American organisation Full Personality Expression (FPE), it evolved into the Beaumont Society, naming itself after Chevalier d'Éon de Beaumont who from 1777 lived as Charlotte d’Éon de Beaumont having been officially recognised as a woman by King Louis XVI.
 One of the co-founders was Alice Purnell, another Alga Campbell.
 It was founded with two aims.
 The first was to provide information for legal and medical practitioners, as well as the general public, on trans issues, and the second to provide a social network for transvestite, and later transgender, people.

 The first official meeting of the society was held in Southampton in 1966 (although there had been an initial one the year before).
 The first official meeting had twelve attendees, two of whom were wives of members.
 In 1969 Virginia Prince, the American founder of FPE, visited Britain, generating publicity for the Beaumont Society.